purbancz/large-scale-dim-red/README.md

-# Large-Scale Dimensionality Reduction on HPC Clusters
+# Large-scale dimensionality reduction on HPC clusters

 This repository contains scripts and workflows to perform large-scale dimensionality reduction tasks using HPC resources on Athena and Ares clusters.
 The primary goal is to enable efficient computation and parallelism for handling high-dimensional datasets.
 Below are the steps, commands, and setup details for this repository.